Toni Collette: 1990–1999: Early work and breakthrough

-Collette made her television debut in 1988 on a comedy, variety show Blah Blah Blah as a singer.
-Her first acting role was in 1990, a guest appearance as Tracy, on the Seven Network drama series A Country Practice Season 10, Episode 31, "The Sting: Part 1".
+In late 1988 Collette appeared in Burger Brain - The Fast Food Musical with The Sydney Morning Herald reviewer Bob Evans noting she "sings like a dream".
+She made her television debut in 1988 on a comedy, variety show Blah Blah Blah as a singer.
+Her first television acting role was in 1990, a guest appearance as Tracy, on the Seven Network drama series A Country Practice Season 10, Episode 31, "The Sting: Part 1".
 Her first professional theatre role was as Debbie in Operation Holy Mountain in May of that year at Q Theatre, Penrith.
 Frank Barnes of Journal of the N.S.W Public School Teachers Federation noticed, "Collette [is] simply amazing in her professional debut as the girl with cerebral palsy."
 She joined the Sydney Theatre Company and, from December 1990 to February 1991, appeared in A Little Night Music at the Drama Theatre, Sydney Opera House.
 She performed Cordelia in King Lear (March 1994) and was also in stage productions at the Belvoir Street Theatre, directed by Rush.

 In 1992, she made her feature film debut in the ensemble comedy drama Spotswood (known in the US as The Efficiency Expert), which starred Anthony Hopkins and included a then-newcomer Russell Crowe.
 She played Wendy, a factory worker who harbours a secret attraction towards fellow worker Carey (Ben Mendelsohn).
 Filmnews' Peter Galvin observed, "it's here that the film finds real warmth, vigour, and pain, all contained in [her] expressive face; she's terrific and so is Mendelsohn simply because we believe them."
 Andrew Urban of Urban Cinephile felt that, "[she] has a lovely role and does it with minimalist excellence."
 For the performance, she earned her first AACTA Award nomination, for Best Supporting Actress.
 Between auditions for roles, she worked part-time delivering pizzas and selling jeans.